Debunking Energy Myths

 Not anymore.

-Modern LED light bulbs are extremely efficient and are not affected by being switched on and off.
-Turning LEDs off whenever you leave the room saves energy.
+Modern LED bulbs are extremely efficient and are not affected by frequent switching.
+Turn lights off whenever you leave a room.

-(Older CFL bulbs were sensitive to frequent switching — but LEDs have replaced CFLs in nearly every home.)
+(This myth originally came from older CFL bulbs.
+LEDs have replaced CFLs in nearly every home.)

 Myth #5: “Keeping your thermostat at one temperature uses less energy.”